exo-explore/exo/exo/inference/torch/README.md

 ### 10/21/2024
 Working on removing transformers due to inference and VRAM usage [issues](https://github.com/exo-explore/exo/pull/139#issuecomment-2424953962).
 Creating a pure pytorch implementation of llama3 as using transformers wont work for exo.
 Using some code from meta but also implementing the use of torchtune.

+### 10/27/2024
+Still working on llama3 model but wanted to note that a better KVCache needs to be investigated.

 ## Tech

 Tested on